pritam-moodbidri/game-reviews/README.md

 	- Getting review from Metacritic (www.gamespot.com)
 	- Getting review from Metacritic and GameSpot

+- Certain Game titles have roman numbers for their sequels.
+In case the user uses decimal numbers for a game title that has roman numerals, this API will do the decimal to roman numeral conversion to see if the game with that title exists

 - Used Jsoup for parsing the web pages

 - Used google-gson for JSON conversion